MAthabet/AI-Speech-to-text-game/README.md

 🎯 *Join the mission.
 Stop the space chickens.
 Save the world!* 🛸🐔🌍
 --------------------------------
-###Important
+### Important
-this read me is also ai generated you need to install the ignored file locally
+this read me is also ai generated you need to install LLMUnity files locally to be able to run the repo